 The health and safety of our staff, volunteers and the public are of utmost importance to us.
 Unfortunately, we can't adopt animals to homes where a member of the household is self-isolating, showing symptoms of or has a confirmed case of Covid-19.

 Anyone can rehome a rescued animal from us - what's important is matching you, and your family, with the right animal, which will be based on their needs, and yours.
 Read our rehoming myth-busting blog for more guidance on adopting a rescue animal:

 Some of our dogs, for example, may still need help with toilet training and learn to be left alone, so need to be matched with someone who has the time for this.

 Others may not be used to living with children - therefore we may choose not to rehome them to a young family.

 Rehoming rescued cats

-In some cases the cats in our care are still getting used to human company and may need someone who will to be patient with them.
+In some cases, the cats in our care are still getting used to human company and may need someone who will be patient with them.
 Others may need to be kept indoors - this may mean that they'd be ideal for a family with no outside space.

 If you're looking to rehome a rescue cat find out how today.

 Once you and your pet have found each other, we'll help you get ready to welcome them into your family.
 We'll arrange for one of our adoption staff or volunteers to call you.